beaker-project/beaker/documentation/user-guide/tests.rst

 -  a PASS or FAIL and optionally a value indicating a test-specific metric, such as a performance figure.

--  a debug log of information & mdash;invaluable when troubleshooting an unexpected test result.
+-  a debug log of information -- invaluable when troubleshooting an unexpected test result.
 A test can have a single log file and report it into the root node of your results tree, or gather multiple logs, reporting each within the appropriate child node.